The Saving Grace of Writing Other People's Love Letters

 He scouts my deepest and darkest wounded imperfection: the one I cannot see or dig

-on the wall of his fallen conquests; the one that will make him proud and justified
+on the wall of fallen conquests, the one that will make him proud and justified

 for leaving me, like he left the others; the one he will gift me as sign of his deep love

-and affection; and the one I will see and heal during the heartbreak of losing him.
+and affection; the one I will see and heal during the heartbreak of losing him.

 I put my arm through his.
 Midnight in Amsterdam suddenly feels cold, dark,